U.S. Citizenship And Naturalization Lawyer Services

 - Having membership or affiliation with certain organizations, such as a terrorist organization or the Communist party

-There are three documents all citizenship applicants must send with their N-400 application:
+There are three documents all citizenship applicants must send in with their N-400 application:

 - Photocopy of both sides of your Permanent Resident Card

-- Check, money order, or credit card for the application and biometric services fee
+- Check, money order or credit card information for the application and biometric services fees

 - Two identical color photographs with your name and Alien Registration Number written lightly on the back of each photo if you reside outside of the U.S.

-In addition to these documents, you may need to submit other pieces of paperwork, such as in these situations:
+In addition to these documents, you may need to submit other pieces of paperwork in situations such as the following:

-- If an attorney or accredited representative acts on your behalf, you must send a completed original Form G28
+- If an attorney or accredited representative acts on your behalf, then you must send a completed original Form G-28

-- If you are applying for naturalization on the basis of marriage to a U.S. Citizen, you must send four documents:
+- If you are applying for naturalization on the basis of marriage to a U.S. citizen, then you must send four documents:

-- Evidence your spouse has been a U.S. citizen for the last 3 years (e.x. birth certificate or certificate of naturalization)
+- Evidence that your spouse has been a U.S. citizen for the last three years (for example, their birth certificate or certificate of naturalization)

 - Current marriage certificate

-- Proof of termination to all prior marriages of your spouse (e.x. divorce decrees or death certificates)
+- Proof of termination to all prior marriages of your spouse (such as divorce decrees or death certificates)

-- Documents that refer to you and your spouse (e.x. tax returns, bank accounts, leases).
+- Documents that refer to you and your spouse (for example, tax returns, bank accounts or leases)